spacetelescope/stpsf/docs/less_common_usage.rst

 Adjusting simulated telescope line-of-sight pointing jitter
 ------------------------------------------------------------

 Imprecisions in telescope pointing can have the effect of smearing out the PSF.
-WebbPSF models these as a Gaussian convolution.
-To simulate this with WebbPSF, the option names are ``jitter`` and ``jitter_sigma``.
+STPSF models these as a Gaussian convolution.
+To simulate this with STPSF, the option names are ``jitter`` and ``jitter_sigma``.

 >>> instrument.options['jitter'] = 'gaussian'   # jitter model name or None
 >>> instrument.options['jitter_sigma'] = 0.009  # in arcsec per axis, default 0.007